Riotcoke123/upvotebot/README.md

     <meta name="viewport" content="width=device-width, initial-scale=1.0">
 </head>
 <body>
-    <h1>Up vote Bot</h1>
+    <h1>Upvote Bot</h1>
-    <p><strong>UpvoteBot</strong> is a simple bot that automatically upvotes posts on the "communities.win" website using Selenium WebDriver with Python.
+    <p><strong>Upvote Bot</strong> is a simple bot that automatically upvotes posts on the "communities.win" website using Selenium WebDriver with Python.
 The bot navigates through posts, upvotes them if they are not already upvoted, and simulates human-like interactions (scrolling and random delays) to avoid detection.</p>
     <h2>Features</h2>
     <ul>
         <li><strong>Login Automation:</strong> Automatically logs into the target website using provided credentials.</li>